“The Tribe13 Experiment”

-Fact: the Tribe concept was created SPECIFICALLY to create a future Youth Group!
+The Tribe concept was created SPECIFICALLY to create a future Youth Group of a different kind.
 We realized that to build a different kind of youth ministry and group experience, we needed to start with the kids were much younger.
 So much of youth group programming is “community building” –what would happen if they already WERE a community when they became youth?
 It’s every youth minister’s dream not to have to start from scratch, and to be able to go further with kids because they were ready.

 Creating fixed groups of children that “age together” also eventually create a challenge for the existing High School group -if it doesn’t move to the “fixed group” model.
 High School groups are used to getting a new grade of kids each year to replace those they’ve lost to to graduation.
 But it’s a problem you have for only a few years, and there are several creative solutions to it.

 For example, if you switch to a Tribe concept, the High School group no longer gets a ‘new grade’ added to it each year.
 So… that group will eventually need to change how it functions and relates to each other as it loses kids to graduation.
 It can become its own tribe, and as its kids move towards graduation, they can work to stay in touch with Tribe members who have graduated, or invite friends to maintain a functional number (in a small church this is important).